jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 Rounding
 --------
-Round half to even is the default rounding in IEEE 754.
-The roundoff error of a series of operations by this unbiased rounding is only in O(√<var>n</var>).
+_Round half to even_ is the default rounding in IEEE 754.
+The roundoff error of a series of <var>n</var> operations by this unbiased rounding is only in O(√<var>n</var>).
 This rounding will be the implied rounding method throughout this article unless otherwise specified.

 ### Double rounding
-Rounding to nearest is non-associative.
+The default rounding is non-associative.
 If we round 1.49 to the nearest tenth and then to the nearest integer, it becomes 2.
 Rounding to midpoints must be avoided in intermediate roundings.

-Rounding to odd is a helpful intermediate rounding for binary numbers.
+_Round to odd_ is a helpful intermediate rounding for binary numbers.
 It rounds irrepresentable numbers to the nearest representation with an odd significand.
 Only numbers with even significands can be midpoints or exact in a coarser precision.
-Therefore, rounding to odd does not interfere with subsequent roundings.
-Rounding to odd is also associative like directed roundings as it rounds all values between representations to either of them.
+Therefore, _round to odd_ does not interfere with subsequent roundings.  _Round to odd_ is also associative like directed roundings as it rounds all values between representations to either of them.